oracle/node-oracledb/doc/api.md

 connection has been idle in the pool for at least `poolPingInterval` seconds, an internal "ping" will be performed first to check the aliveness of the connection.

+Note this attribute is ignored when node-oracledb is built with Oracle client 12.2, since this has its own lightweight, always-enabled connection check.

 This optional property overrides the [`oracledb.poolPingInterval`](#propdbpoolpinginterval) property.